ethanjurman/eject-the-crate-creature/README.md

 A game by Ethan Jurman for the Games for Blind Gamers (4) Game Jam

 to run locally run `npx http-server .` to re-run the dialog generator, run `generate-espeak-lines.sh` from root.
+To build locally run `tsc -w`.

 https://ethanjurman.github.io/eject-the-crate-creature/